 - The condo will or is being used as a rental property (regardless of down payment amount), OR

-- The project is not an “established project” (see definition above).
-For a “non-established project” to be eligible for Fannie Mae financing:
+- The project is not an established project.
+For a non-established project to be eligible for Fannie Mae financing:

 The full condo project review involves gathering more documents from the association.
 If I was a listing agent, I’d gather these documents in advance and perhaps review them to sniff out potential problems.
-On the other hand, maybe a listing agent doesn’t want to know about potential HOA problems, because then they’d have to disclose those adverse facts.
-Yet the information could help a Seller decide if they should accept an offer with less than 10% down (which is one of the things that can trigger a full condo project review).
-Here’s the “full review” list of condo documents:
+The information could help a Seller decide if they should accept an offer with less than 10% down, which is one of the things that can trigger a full condo project review.
+(Keep in mind listing agents have to disclose adverse facts.)